-Applications relating to twins, triplets or other multiple births unsuccessful will be added to the waiting list in accordance with the published admissions criteria, as per other children.
+Applications relating to twins, triplets or other multiple births

+Where a parent/carer applies for entry into the same year group for more than one child and it is not possible to offer a place to all of them, the names of the children who were unsuccessful will be added to the waiting list in accordance with the published admissions criteria, as per other children.
 Where the determining factor is based on distance, and these children have the same home to school distance, Lambeth LA will randomly allocate places to determine the rank order.